| Rugby

 is the theory and principles of how to structure your training programme

-so improvements are made month to month and year to year while avoiding
+so improvements are made from month to month and year to year while

-the year being broke up into different periods of time (phases)
+theory sees the year being broken up into different periods of time

-where unique training routines can be used that are different from
+(phases), where unique training routines can be used that are different

-one phase to the next.
-This ensures the principles outlined above
+from one phase to the next.
+This ensures the principles outlined

 Phases

-your year is divided into phases.
-Each phase has a different focus
+periodization your year is divided into phases.
+Each phase has a

-and training programme to perform.
-As well as these planned periods
+different focus and training programme to perform.
+As well as these,

-of rest are also designed, this can be timed to coincide to holidays,
+planned periods of rest are also designed, this can be timed to

 Training